Fabio-A-Sa/Y4S2-SegurancaSistemasInformaticos/Labs/3 - Pseudo Random.md

 ## Task 3: Measure the Entropy of Kernel

+When measuring the entropy of the kernel, using the following command:

 ```bash
 $ watch -n .1 cat /proc/sys/kernel/random/entropy_avail
 ```

+It was observed that the entropy ranged between values of approximately 3000 and 3500.
+The rate at which this value varies, listed in ascending order, was determined by the following inputs:

+1. Time;
+2. Mouse movement;
+3. Mouse click;
+4. Keyboard press;

 ## Task 4: Get Pseudo Random Numbers from /dev/random